agileware/civicrm-end-user-guide/docs/civic-engagement/set-up.md

     leadership level within your organisation are 1-5.
 Change this to match however your organisation tracks this information.
--   Issue Interest: this may be used to capture what issues your contacts are interest in.
+-   Issue Interest: this may be used to capture what issues your contacts are interested in.
 This custom field shares the same set of options as the Funding Areas (for organisations), Media Issue Interest and Funder Issue Interest fields.
 It is a list of issues that your organisation works on or tracks.